Sustainable Forest Management

 In addition to supply function of producing wood, forests have diverse public benefits such as water source recharge, prevention of landslides, CO2 absorption and fixation as a countermeasure to global warming, preservation of biodiversity, and recreation.

 The Sumitomo Forestry Group advances sustainable forest management both in Japan and overseas to ensure that wood resources will be available in perpetuity while preserving these public benefits of forests.
-Sumitomo Forestry Group's Business is also promoting the acquisition of SGEC forest management certification, which is mutually certifiable with FSC forest management certification and PEFC forest management certification in Japan and overseas, in its upstream forest management, midstream wood distribution and manufacturing, and downstream wooden construction.
+In addition, we are promoting acquisition of forest management certification in Japan and overseas in each business of upstream forest management, midstream timber distribution and manufacturing, and downstream wooden construction.

 As for the overseas forestry acquisition, below are the guiding principles for selection when obtaining new forests areas.